 On May 30, 2012, Carrols Restaurant Group issued \$150.0 million of Notes pursuant to an indenture dated as of May 30, 2012 governing such Notes.
 Proceeds from the issuance of the Notes were used to repay \$64.8 million of borrowings under the prior Carrols LLC senior credit facility, to pay \$12.1 million related to the acquisition of the acquired restaurants, to pay \$4.5 million for fees and expenses related to the offering of the Notes paid at closing and to fund a \$20.0 million cash collateral account required under our senior credit facility discussed below.
-The remainder of the proceeds of \$48.6 million is being used together with operating cash flow and the senior credit facility, if utilized, to fund the restaurant remodeling obligations committed to in connection with the acquisition, and to fund payments to BKC for the ROFR assigned to us in the acquisition.
+The remainder of the proceeds is currently being used together with operating cash flow to fund the restaurant remodeling obligations committed to in connection with the acquisition.